kannankvs/mddocs/Management VRF Design Document Namespace.md

 ![Incoming Packet Flow](Management%20VRF%20Design%20Document%20NS%20FPP%20Incoming%20Pkt.svg)

 **Step1:**
 For all packets arriving on management interface, change the destination IP address to "iip2" and route it.
 This is achieved by creating a new iptables chain "MgmtVrfChain", linking all incoming packets to this chain lookup and then doing DNAT to change the destination IP as given in the following example.
+Similarly, add rules for each application destination port numbers (SSH, SNMP, FTP, HTTP, NTP, TFTP, NetConf) as required.
+Rule C12 is just an example for SSH port 22.

     C10: Create the Chain "MgmtVrfChain":
          ip netns exec management iptables -t nat -N MgmtVrfChain